heyman/heynote/docs/index.md

 When using a file synching service that support "offloading" of files in the cloud (removing them from the disk), it's recommended to mark the notes library as "always available offline".

-As always, backups things that are important.
+As always, backup things that are important.

 ## Linux